 - WHO WE ARE

 A capsule of Vitamin A reduces blindness and a child’s chance of death by one-third.
 Deworming medication just twice a year combats malnutrition and improves a child’s cognitive capacities.
 Like immunizations, these are simple, effective and low cost interventions that greatly improve family and community health.

-One-third of all children in Burma are malnourished and the problem is even more acute among the vulnerable displaced populations in eastern Burma.
-Our health branch, the Global Health Access Program, helped our local partners design and implement a community-led child nutrition program that has screened thousands of children, and provides family education and intensive treatment for hundreds with moderate and severe malnutrition.
+One-third of all children in Myanmar are malnourished and the problem is even more acute among the vulnerable displaced populations in eastern Myanmar.
+CPI helped local partners design and implement a community-led child nutrition program that has screened thousands of children, and provides family education and intensive treatment for hundreds with moderate and severe malnutrition.